 - October 16, 2011: Sin Cara Azul defeats Sin Cara Negro and pulls his mask off.
 Negro covers his face with his hands and runs away screaming.

-: No wonder why he was wearing a mask, that guy's ugly
+Booker T: No wonder why he was wearing a mask, that guy's ugly!Booker T: Look at him, he's hideous!

 - This exchange after Triple H and R-Truth are talking to invisible people.
 The audience reaction to R-Truth's counter to HHH is priceless.